obafemitayor/simple-serverless-app/README.md

 ## Running Tests

-1. Set up Environment Variables from Above on local machine or Server.
+1. Set up Environment Variables from above on local machine or server.
 This is important for all tests to pass
 1. Run `jest index.unit.test` to run all unit tests.
 2. Run `jest index.integration.test` to run all integration tests.